charles-uno/charles-uno.github.io/_drafts/2017-07-16-malpractice.md

 A criminal suit against an individual officer glosses over the failures of the institution.
 In the Castile shooting, for example, the [transcript](http://www.nationalreview.com/corner/448740/philando-castile-verdict-was-miscarriage-justice) suggests Officer Yanez panicked.
 Who decided he was ready for traffic duty, gave him a gun and a squad car, and sent him out into the night?

 for each, how is a civil suit better?

-These trials are sexy -- they drive headlines nationwide.

-criminal suits are sexier. if you have both, the criminal suit will drown out the headlines

-criminal trial headlines drown out civil suit headlines. no momentum from millions of dollars paid out for wrongful deaths.
+criminal suits are sexier. if you have both, the criminal suit will drown out the headlines. no momentum from millions of dollars paid out for wrongful deaths.

-Furthermore, by trying to send an officer to prison, activists are undermining their own leverage to pursue systemic reform.

 Equating police killings with murder is politically polarizing, little success in court